 There is no prime or unique farmland within the proposed B-16 withdrawal.
 The NRCS's Web Soil Survey identified land within the southwestern portion of the proposed boundary as farmland of statewide importance (Natural Resources Conservation Service, 2017a).
-Although human activity is evident within this area (numerous dirt roads and a powerline), the land is managed by the BLM, and satellite imagery did not display any indication that this area is currently being cultivated as cropland, but there are active grazing allotments on this land (see Section 3.4, Livestock Grazing).
+Although human activity is evident within this area (numerous dirt roads and a powerline), the land is managed by the BLM, and satellite imagery did not display any indication that this area is currently being cultivated as cropland, but there are active grazing allotments on this land (refer to Section 3.4, Livestock Grazing).
+Water resources on the land are managed by the Bureau of Reclamation in coordination with the BLM.

-There are two fault zones in the B-16 region of influence: an unnamed fault zone west of Carson Lake and an unnamed fault zone in Dead Camel Mountains USGS.
+There are two fault zones in the B-16 region of influence: an unnamed fault zone west of Carson Lake and an unnamed fault zone in Dead Camel Mountains (U.S. Geological Survey, 1999).
 The unnamed fault zone west of Carson lake is a group of short, discontinuous faults in southwestern Lahontan Valley.
 This fault zone is located within the B-16 region of influence.
-For additional information on the faults described below, see Supporting Studies, Faults and Fault Zones In and Near the Region of Influence (available at http://frtcmodernization.com).
-There are no historical earthquakes associated with this fault zone.
-As seen on both Figures 3.1-6 and 3.3-5 (geothermal potential), there may be spatial correlation between the unnamed fault zone west of Carson Lake along the western range front and geothermal favorability (Faulds et al., 2017).
-This correlation may indicate a preferential pathway for super-heated water, which could be used for geothermal energy production.
+For additional information on the faults described below, see Supporting Study: Faults and Fault Zones In the Withdrawal Area (available at https://frtcmodernization.com).

+Figure 3.1-5: Terrain and Topography of the Affected Environment for Bravo-16 for Alternatives 1 and 2